ISISComputingGroup/ibex_developers_manual/MARI-Instrument-Details.md

 ##### Note: Sample Changer #####
 This is a single-axis cryogenic sample changer with up to 4 positions (sample cans).<br>
-At the time of writing, this is in a very early design stage with the hope of delivering the device for the February 2019 cycle.
-The motion control part will most likely be a Beckhoff if funds allow, and a Mclennan otherwise.
+The changer is now in use and runs with a Mclennan controller via RS232/MOXI.
+There is still a plan to use a Beckhoff controller in future.<br>
+The changer is driven by an instrument script which has the rotation angle corresponding to each position hard-coded in.<br>
+The script will also perform a home scan on request.
+This is usual done when samples are mounted.<br>
+The changer should only be rotated in one direction, otherwise there is a risk the head will unscrew itself.
+The instrument script knows and enforces this condition.<br>
 The temperature control will be handled by a Eurotherm.<br>
 [Project Details](http://www.facilities.rl.ac.uk/isis/projects/_layouts/listform.aspx?PageType=4&ListId={EB0AB6DD-0B50-4DBD-8C95-E45C95069C26}&ID=541&ContentTypeID=0x01000DF6FB717D3FBD47809FF94DE29BBBC4) and
 [Project Plan](https://tasks.office.com/stfc365.onmicrosoft.com/en-US/Home/PlanViews/8bdu_4UTBUeZwF_PB8SLIpYAESGr)